 - Oral piercings usually made of metal

-Pain obviously is the first sign.
-If in pain, don’t wait, call the best dentist in Brooklyn Dr. Dekhtyar for same day emergency appointment.
+One of the most obvious cracked tooth symptoms is pain.
+If in pain, don’t wait, call the best dentist in Brooklyn, NY, Dr. Dekhtyar, for same-day emergency appointment.
 Other symptoms that can come along with cracked tooth pain include:

 - Pain while chewing but not with every bite